-Good records are also important, because disclosure of the balance on each overdrawn director’s loan account must be made in the company’s accounts, and the largest balance during the year must also be stated.
-This would ensure that a loan account that starts and ends below £5,000 is highlighted and also shows lenders and other interested parties how responsible directors are being.
+Record keeping is also important because disclosure of the balance on each overdrawn director’s loan account must be made in the company’s accounts, and the largest balance during the year must also be stated.
+This would ensure that a loan account that starts and ends below £10,000 is highlighted and also shows lenders and other interested parties how responsible directors are being.

 Overall, the key is to keep timely, accurate records and to keep the transactions relating to each of the directors separate.